PoCInnovation/Workshops/software/19.Socket.io/README.md

 - import [path](https://nodejs.org/docs/latest/api/path.html)
 - replace `Hello World` by your HTML page's path define in `src/Front/index.html`.

-If your reload your browser page, you must see input and button `Send`.
+If your reload your browser page, you should see the input and button `Send`.

 #### Resources
 - [Set path](https://www.codegrepper.com/code-examples/html/express+sendFile)